 - 1. The student has completed the appropriate FAA Part 147 curriculum. - 2.
 Student will meet with Financial Aid prior to completion certificate and voucher issuance. - 3.
 Written tests are taken at Spartan College or approved testing center within forty-five (45) days of graduation.
-Exceptions may be granted for mitigating circumstances up to a maximum of sixty (60) days of graduation. - 4.
-Successful completion and passing of practice exams with a score of at least 90% in each of the three (3) subject areas (General, Airframe, and Powerplant).
+Exceptions may be granted for mitigating circumstances up to a maximum of sixty (60) days of graduation.
+If the student has not submitted for their voucher within 60 days the test voucher will be forfeited by the student. - 4.
+Successful completion and passing of three (3) practice exams with a score of at least 90% in each of the three (3) subject areas (General, Airframe, and Powerplant).